feiyuJ/EmoDNCL/README.md

-# DNCL: Deep Neural Contrastive Learning for EEG Emotion Recognition
+# EmoDNCL: Dual-stream Negative-sample-free Contrastive Learning with Neurophysiological Augmentation for EEG Emotion Recognition

 A PyTorch implementation of DNCL model for EEG-based emotion recognition.